Deepen Your Learning with a Workshop

 3:20–3:30: Wrapping and Closing Remarks

 Today’s readers are faced with the challenge of taming the wild text.
 They read across genres, for a variety of purposes, in both traditional and digital formats.
 This session will introduce five habits for successful reading: reading closely, widely, critically, deeply, and purposefully.
 Attendees will dive into easy-to-implement strategies and instructional methods, based in research, to help students cultivate strong reading skills in the 21st-century classroom.
-In addition, we will provide the argument and research for not only introducing digital texts into the classroom, but finding the required balance as we honor the power of traditional printed text.
+In addition, we will provide the argument and research for not only introducing digital texts into the classroom but also for finding the required balance as we honor the power of traditional printed text.

 Facilitators will introduce research behind their argument that today’s teachers are change-makers on a mission to prepare students for the world of today and tomorrow.
 Using the interactive presentation software Nearpod, the facilitators will model strategies for teaching close reading and deep reading.
 Attendees will interact with real classroom examples of providing students access to a wide range of texts and opportunities to think critically about what they have read.
 Finally, participants will view, reflect on, and brainstorm ways to create purpose for readers using a variety of traditional and digital tools, including the free iPad- and Chromebook-friendly Adobe Spark creation tools.

 Students in today’s world are asked to do much heavy lifting as they gaze at a tablet, open a web browser or flip through the pages of a graphic novel.
-As educators we can prepare students for this wild world by giving them the access to a toolbox of strategies so they can navigate through new and familiar spaces in the English Language Arts classroom and beyond.
+As educators, we can prepare students for this wild world by giving them the access to a toolbox of strategies so they can navigate through new and familiar spaces in the English Language Arts classroom and beyond.
 In this session, attendees will be introduced to more than the “why” by spending time focusing on the “how.”
 They will leave with actionable tips to take back to the teachers and students they support.

 Building on understandings of youth-led action and responsibility, youth participatory action research (YPAR) scholars such as Ernest Morrell have found that youth coresearchers’ have been able to improve their sophisticated literacy skills through engagement in civic inquiry projects in YPAR.
 Moreover, youth’s own concerns with their access to quality education and rigorous learning became a foothold for youth to engage in these civic inquiry projects.
 For instance, Nicole Mirra, Antero Garcia, and Morrell’s work with the Council of Youth Research highlights the various methodological choices youth researchers make when collecting data for their collective inquiry.

 In bringing together opportunities for meaningful engagement in participatory inquiry with youth and communities that begin with youth questions and end with collective civic action that holds potential for positive impact on policy and schools, the work of YPAR is where the interstices of relationality, respect, and responsibility meet.
-YPAR becomes a key tool for connecting education research with schools and communities in much needed collaborations.
+YPAR becomes a key tool for connecting education research with schools and communities in much-needed collaborations.
 Yet, when and where can these important and necessary collaborations come about?

 11:30–12:00: Welcome & Introduction to YPAR